+Disposal instructions.

-Disposal instructions: Disposal of this product may be regulated as a Hazardous Waste.
+Disposal of this product may be regulated as a flazardous waste.
 The welding consumable and/or by-product from the welding process (including, but not limited to slag, dust, etc.) may contain levels of leachable heavy metals such as Barium or Chromium.
 Prior to disposal, a representative sample must be analyzed in accordance with US EPA's Toxicity Characteristic Leaching Procedure (TCLP) to determine if any constituents exist above regulated threshold levels.
 Discard any product, residue, disposable container, or liner in an environmentally acceptable manner according to Federal, State and Local Regulations.

+Contaminated Packaging:

+characteristics at time of disposal.

-Contaminated Packaging: Dispose of contents/container to an appropriate treatment and disposal facility in accordance with applicable laws and regulations, and product characteristics at time of disposal.
+facility in accordance with applicable laws and regulations, and product